mininet/mininet.github.com/source/download/index.markdown

     git clone git://github.com/mininet/mininet

 Note that the above `git` command will check out the latest and greatest Mininet (which we recommend!)
-If you want to run the last tagged/released version of Mininet, use:
+If you want to run the last tagged/released version of Mininet - or any other version - you may check that version out explicitly:

-    git clone git://github.com/mininet/mininet
+    cd mininet
+    git tag  # list available versions
-    git checkout -b 2.2.0 2.2.0
+    git checkout -b 2.2.0 2.2.0  # or whatever version you wish to install cd ..

 Once you have the source tree, the command to install Mininet is: